 Now, some of these reasons aren’t directly related to the job – though they could potentially pose issues within the workplace too, for example if discriminatory viewpoints were to become evident at work.
 However, others are clear red flags related to the candidate’s ability to do the job and operate responsibly within a working environment.
 For instance, the sharing of confidential information is highly concerning, as a GDPR data breach could cost a business dearly both in terms of finances and reputation.

-Social media only tells part of a person’s story – taking a harsh approach to social media screening could limit your hiring pool, as so many people are on social media now; you may be losing out on a fantastic new employee because they had a bad day and complained about a colleague on Twitter or shared an opinion you don’t agree with.
+Social media only tells part of a person’s story – taking a harsh approach to social media screening for employment could limit your hiring pool, as so many people are on social media now; you may be losing out on a fantastic new employee because they had a bad day and complained about a colleague on Twitter or shared an opinion you don’t agree with.
 As many SMEs are already struggling to attract qualified candidates, this may cause further headaches for the hiring process.

-Issues of diversity and discrimination may also come into play through social media screening for job candidates.
+Issues of diversity and discrimination may also come into play through social media employment screening for job candidates.
 As Ethan Schrieberg writes on HR Toolbox, “social media profiles often share the type of personal information that employers are barred from considering during the hiring process, including race, gender, colour or religion, among others.”
 So, if you’re using strategies to reduce recruitment bias – such as blind recruitment or structured interviews – then screening someone’s social media profiles may present a problem.